Muatasim-Aswad/parking-guidance-system/README.md

 - **User Interface:** Blynk IoT platform
 - **Indicators:** Red and green LEDs, and an LCD 16x2

+[Here](./drawings/fritzing/components-list.md) is the detailed list of the components.

 The flow charts, block, pictorial, and schematic diagrams is used to describe the system processes, physical components, wiring, and their interactions.
 The code is written in Arduino IDE – C++ and preceded by flow charts that show all the functions and decision trees in the system software.
 Before successfully implementing the system, it was partially tested in a simulation environment, [Proteus](./drawings/proteus/) and [Wokwi](https://wokwi.com/projects/333014911768592980).

 #### System Block Diagram